frazzlesgrant1994/hyprlandinstall/README.md

 <h1>Script features</h1>

-- Distribution detection (To Ensure it won't run on a non Arch system)
+- Distribution detection (To ensure it won't run on a non Arch system)
 - Installs the Yay Aur helper.
 (If not already installed)
 - Downloads and installs the latest dependencys required by Hyprland and Waybar
 - Installs Hyprland and Waybar